deenamanick/devops-scrum.md/Module1.md

 - Write simple user stories.
 - Create acceptance criteria.
 - Understand basic estimation using story points.
-- Convert simple user stories into a small generated app.
+- Convert the DevOps demo lab into a Scrum Product Backlog.
-- Observe basic build, test, and deploy steps.
+- Plan the Vagrant, Ansible, Terraform, Docker, and GitHub Actions tasks as a Sprint.

 ## Simple Explanation